 PEPPER HOT, Sriracha

 Sriracha is the perfect ingredient to add zest to salsas and Mexican cuisine.
 Hot peppers are excellent fresh, pickled or made into jelly.
 This large and firm, uniformly dark green pepper has beautiful smooth skin and a thick wall.
 Good heat content – 2500 – 8000 Scoville units.
 Jalapeno is typically picked or served when… Read more »

 Trinidad Scorpion, also known as Moruga Scorpion, is named after the location it originated from Moruga, Trinidad.
 One of the world’s hottest peppers, Trinidad Scorpion tops the charts at a bewildering 2,000,000 Scoville units.
 A jalapeno comes in from 2,500 to 10,000 Scoville units.
 The immense heat kicks in and lingers on after the initial… Read more »

 PEPPER SHISHITO, Togarashi

-Shishito peppers have long been popular in Japan and now have gained much notoriety in the local food scene.
+Capsicum annuum Shishito peppers have long been popular in Japan and now have gained much notoriety in the local food scene.
 The compact and bushy plants are well-branched and have very high yields.
 The 3-4 inches long fruits start off glossy lime green and will mature to a red colour.
-Whether roasted, grilled, sauteed, or deep-fried… Read more »
+Whether roasted, grilled, sautéed, or… Read more »

 Britton is a beautiful shiso variety that has eye-catching green leaves with beautifully rich red undersides.
 Shiso may not be well-known in Western cooking but across Asia, this deeply flavourful herb is a household name.
 The vibrant and refreshing taste of these aromatic leaves is similar to a combination between mint, basil and cinnamon with… Read more »